-5. You can alternatively search the text within OneNote instead of copy-pasting it elsewhere.
-To do that, right-click the inserted image and select Make Text in Image Searchable then select the language the text is in.
+- You can alternatively search the text within OneNote instead of copy-pasting it elsewhere.
+To do that, right-click the inserted image and select Make Text in Image Searchable, then select the language the text is in.

-NOTE: If you need a different language, check the bottom of this post on how to install additional language packs.
+NOTE: If you need a different language, check the languages section on how to install additional language packs.

-2. OCR with Microsoft Office Document Imaging (MODI)
+2. How to OCR with Microsoft Office Document Imaging (MODI)

 Step 1.
 Installing MODI